LukeLu1650/ANNavigator-MVP/README.md

 This repository contains the Minimum Viable Product (MVP) of the ANNavigator scanner and the necessary test cases to validate its efficacy.

 * `navigator_scanner.py`: The core Agentic AI scanner (Dual-Engine: supports both Gemini and Local LLMs).
-* `target_vulnerable.py`: A vulnerable 50-line test script simulating an internal database fetching PII and sending it to a public LLM API.
-* `target_fixed.py`: The remediated script demonstrating the implementation of a Data Sanitization Layer.
 * `requirements.txt`: Python dependencies required to run the scanner.
 * `.env.example`: Template for environment variables.